‘ATL Orgy’ May Have Been A Social Experiment Scam For A Term Paper [RUMORS]

 — Tiwaworks ⬅click2fol (@Tiwaworks) March 19, 2017

-As Inquisitr previously reported there are tweets which say that the woman who organized the orgy did not show up to the event.
-Her name is Cidney Green and the ATL Orgy was marketed as an X-rated birthday celebration for her.
+As Inquisitr previously reported, there are tweets which say that the woman who organized the orgy did not show up to the event.
+Her name is Cidney Green, and the ATL Orgy was marketed as an X-rated birthday celebration for her.

-“This is my 27th birthday and thiswill encompass everything I love and adore,” she wrote of the orgy on her website, Kundalinikak, alongside NSFW pictures of her engaged in sexual acts with two men.
+“This is my 27th birthday and this will encompass everything I love and adore,” she wrote of the orgy on her website, Kundalinikak, alongside NSFW pictures of her engaged in sexual acts with two men.
 “Great vibes, Good Ratchet Music, Amazing Food and Swangin Balls!”

 Green also assured potential attendees that they would be free to do whatever their libido desired.

 The website also states that the event was sold out.
-But there were reports on Twitter that only men showed up to the party much to the disapppointment of most of the guys who paid their money to attend, I’m sure
+But there were reports on Twitter that only men showed up to the party much to the disappointment of most of the guys who paid their money to attend.

 Let me get this straight, 27 dudes arrived at the #ATLOrgy , paid $175 each and the host & females didn't show at all pic.twitter.com/obESCDbzQi